-I suppose the worldly tone of his tales grew out of the calculations of self-culture.
-It was the infirmity of an admirable scholar, who loved the world out of gratitude; who knew where libraries, galleries, architecture, laboratories, savans and leisure were to be had, and who did not quite trust the compensations of poverty and nakedness.
-Socrates loved Athens; Montaigne, Paris; and Madame de Stael said she was only vulnerable on that side (namely, of Paris).
+libraries, galleries, architecture, laboratories, savans, and leisure, were to be had, and who did not quite trust the compensations of poverty and Socrates loved Athens; Montaigne, nakedness.
+Paris; and Madame de Staël said, she was only vulnerable on that side; (namely, of Paris.)
 It has its favorable aspect.
-All the geniuses are usually so ill-assorted and sickly that one is ever wishing them somewhere else.
-We seldom see anybody who is not uneasy or afraid to live.
+All the geniuses are usually so ill-assorted and sickly, that one is ever wishing them somewhere else.
+We seldom see any body who is not uneasy or afraid to live.
 There is a slight blush of shame on the cheek of good men and aspiring men, and a spice of caricature.
 But this man was entirely at home and happy in his century and the world.
 None was so fit to live, or more heartily enjoyed the game.
-In this aim of culture, which is the genius of his works, is their power.
+In this aim of culture, which is the genius of his works; is their power.
 The idea of absolute, eternal truth, without reference to my own enlargement by it, is higher.
-The surrender to the torrent of poetic inspiration is higher; but compared with any motives on which books are written in England and America, this is very truth, and has the power to inspire which belongs to truth.
+The surrender to the torrent of poetic inspiration is higher; but, compared with any motives on which books are written in England and America, this is very truth, and has the power to inspire which belongs to truth.
 Thus has he brought back to a book some of its ancient might and dignity.

-Goethe, coming into an over-civilized time and country, when original talent was oppressed under the load of books and mechanical auxiliaries and the distracting variety of claims, taught men how to dispose of this mountainous miscellany and make it subservient.
-I join Napoleon with him, as being both representatives of the impatience and reaction of nature against the morgue of conventions,- two stern realists, who, with their scholars, have severally set the axe at the root of the tree of cant and seeming, for this time and for all time.
-This cheerful laborer, with no external popularity or provocation, drawing his motive and his plan from his own breast, tasked himself with stints for a giant, and without relaxation or rest, except by alternating his pursuits, worked on for eighty years with the steadiness of his first zeal.
+Goethe, coming into an over-civilized time and country, when original talent was oppressed under the load of books and mechanical auxiliaries, and the distracting variety of claims, taught men how to dispose of this mountainous miscellany, and make it subservient.
+I join Napoleon with him, as being both representatives of the impatience and reaction of nature against the morgue of conventions,-two stern realists, who, with their scholars, have severally set the axe at the root of the tree of cant and seeming, for this time, and for all time.
+This cheerful laborer, with no external popularity or provocation, drawing his motive and his plan from his own breast, tasked himself with stints for a giant, and, without relaxation or rest, except by alternating his pursuits, worked on for eighty years with the steadiness of his first zeal.

-It is the last lesson of modern science that the highest simplicity of structure is produced, not by few elements, but by the highest complexity.
-Man is the most composite of all creatures; the wheel-insect, volvox globator, is at the other extreme.
+It is the last lesson of modern science, that the highest simplicity of structure is produced, not by few elements, but by the highest complexity.
+Man is the most composite of all creatures: the wheel-insect, volvox globator, is at the other extreme.
 We shall learn to draw rents and revenues from the immense patrimony of the old and the recent ages.
 Goethe teaches courage, and the equivalence of all times; that the disadvantages of any epoch exist only to the faint-hearted.
 Genius hovers with his sunshine and music close by the darkest and deafest eras.
 No mortgage, no attainder, will hold on men or hours.
-The world is young: the former great men call to us affectionately.
-We too must write Bibles, to unite again the heavens and the earthly world.
-The secret of genius is to suffer no fiction to exist for us; to realize all that we know; in the high refinement of modern life, in arts, in sciences, in books, in men, to exact good faith, reality and a purpose; and first, last, midst and without end, to honor every truth by use.
+The aught men niscellant, I eon with !